martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 | NBA    | 0.38             |
 | MLB    | 0.36             |

 And there we have it, the NHL is the most competitive league with competitiveIndex score of 0.51.
 The NFL is close behind with a score of 0.49.
-Anecdotally, these results align with my own ranking of live sporting events to attend.
+Anecdotally, these results align with my own ranking of preferred sporting events to attend.

 Thanks for reading, send me a message with your thoughts.

 <strong>Update:</strong>

-<strong>May 31st, 2017: This post has been updated with the latest NBA and NHL playoff outcomes.</strong>
+<strong>May 31st, 2017: This post has been updated with the latest NBA and NHL 2017 playoff outcomes.</strong>